tsatn/cse15l-lab-reports/tsatn/week-10-lab-report.md

 ```

-## part 2: reported grade loaded in the browser
+## Part 2: reported grade loaded in the browser

 #### student submission 1

 #### student submission 2

 #### student submission 3

-## part 3: tracing the script
+## Part 3: tracing the script

+For each line with a command, what its standard output and standard error are for this run, and whether its return code was zero or nonzero

+For each line with an if statement, whether the condition was true or false, and why

+Indicate each line that does not run (maybe because it is in an if branch that doesn’t evaluate, or after an early exit)